Donaim/PatternT/README.md

 >>> y or x
 ```

+The library expects from interpreters to add builtin rules that cannot be expressed as patterns, for example addition of numerical symbols

 For more examples, see match tests: https://github.com/Donaim/PatternT-tests/blob/master/examples/test1
-But they also include compiler specific cases
+But they also include interpreter specific cases

 ## Tests